Tracey Taylor Fine Art and Photography

 In April 2018, Tracey debuted her first solo painting show titled “Putting On Like Pollack”.
 The twenty canvases of varying sizes in the collection are based on the modern idea of mixed media fluid acrylic pour combined with the techniques used by Jackson Pollack.
 The title was inspired by a familiar colloquialism used by Tracey’s mother and the way the paint is applied to the canvas.
 Taking on an almost topographical or cut agate appearance at times, natural fractals and paint layers run through each canvas.

 With the closing of the show space used for previous shows, Tracey was energized by the possibilities offered her in partnering with local real estate professionals in late summer of 2018.
 In March of 2019, Tracey’s second solo painting exhibit “The Maddox Collection” debuted.
-Created and curated like a fashion show for the house at 819 Maddox Ave in Aztec, NM, this latest series of fourteen canvases uses the modern idea of mixed media fluid acrylic pour combined with the techniques created by Jackson Pollack along with traditional painting techniques and nontraditional tools.
+Created and curated like a fashion show for a house on Maddox Avenue in Aztec, NM, the series of fourteen canvases uses the modern idea of mixed media fluid acrylic pour combined with the techniques created by Jackson Pollack along with traditional painting techniques and nontraditional tools.
 The Maddox Collection shows an extension from the previous paining shows along with an infusion of new ideas and techniques.
-Works from both “Putting On Like Pollack” and “The Maddox Collection” are available for viewing and purchase, please Go Through the Gallery.
-These collections are also available to the public on Tracey’s artist page on Facebook @TraceyTaylorFineArt.
+Select works from both “Putting On Like Pollack” and “The Maddox Collection” are available for viewing and purchase, please Go Through the Gallery.

 Photography

 In the summer of 2018, riding the coat tails of the “Putting On Like Pollack” show, Tracey debuted a solo photography show titled “Homestead Heartland Homeland.”
 Fifteen framed photos went on display, the images having been captured in just the days and weeks before the show.
 The idea for a collection of this type planted itself almost two years earlier, and was inspired by family, farm life, and hometown stories.
 The majority of the shoot took course over one day during a trip to Oklahoma for a family reunion in her parent’s hometown, with Tracey returning home to New Mexico to edit.
 Using the look and style of vintage photos and antique patinas as a jumping off point, the photos almost take on a painted appearance.
 Color, black and white, sepia, washes, overlays, dirt, scratches, and textures take over the forefront with the sometimes, overwhelming personal emotional weight of the photo location settling into the safety of the background.
-The show can be found in the gallery and on Facebook @TraceyTaylorFineArt, with unframed prints available for purchase.
-Contact us if you are interested in purchasing one of the framed originals from the exhibition!
+Select works from the show can be found in the gallery with prints available for purchase.

-As the new site expands and grows, check back with us to see more new, current, and past work from Tracey!
+As our site expands and grows, check back with us to see more new, current, and past work from Tracey!